Quinazolinone

 Quinazolinone is a heterocyclic chemical compound, a quinazoline with a carbonyl group in the C4N2 ring.
 Two isomers are possible: 2-quinazolinone and 4-quinazolinone, with the 4-isomer being the more common.
 These compounds are of interest in medicinal chemistry.

 Synthesis

 Common routes to quinazolines involve condensation of amides to anilines with ortho nitrile, carboxylic acids and amides.

+Derivatives

 Quinazolinone drugs that function as hypnotic/sedatives, methaqualone (Quaalude) for example, usually contain a 4-quinazolinone core with a 2-substituted phenyl group at nitrogen atom 3.